domfarolino/blog/_posts/2016-12-26-Browser-Cache-Service-Worker.md

 When the browser receives content from the server it also gets a list of HTTP headers.
 The headers contain data about the content being transferred.
-The server can send specific headers to instruct the browser (client) to cache some content in order to minimize the amount of data transferred over the network on **future** requests for the same content.
+The server can send specific headers to instruct the browser (client) to cache some content in order to minimize the amount of data transferred over the network on **future** requests.
 Two types of headers are used for client-side caching logic.
 The first type of header is a cache instruction header which tells the client whether or not some content can be cached and if so for how long.
 The second type is a validator which acts as a fingerprint for some content.
-If a request is made for content that appears in the cache but is expired, we need to validate the cached version with the server's version.
-The validator is used for this quick comparison (think checksum) allowing the client to *only* re-download content if its cache is out of date.
-For example, when sending some content the server may say:
+If a request is made for content that appears in the cache but is expired, we need to validate the cached version with the server.
+The validator is used for this quick comparison (think checksum) allowing the client to keep its cached version if it is up to date.
+For example, when sending some content the server may
+say:

 > "Hey client, you can cache this for up to 10 minutes".

-The client is then allowed to use its cached version of the asset for up to 10 minutes of requests before it must go back to the server asking for an updated copy.
+The client can then use this cached version to fulfill up to 10 minutes of requests before it must go back to the server asking for an updated copy.
 But what if the copy on the server hasn't changed when the 10 minutes is up?
-In this case we'd prefer the client and server efficiently discuss whether the version that the client has is outdated (needs to be re-downloaded) or is good for another 10 minutes.
+In this case we'd prefer the client and server efficiently discuss whether the version in the client's cache is outdated (needs to be re-downloaded) or is good for another 10 minutes.
 This quick comparison is made possible by the validator.

 # Caching Instruction Headers

 Let's talk about how exactly the above conversation takes place.
-The server instructs the client to cache an asset with either the `Expires` or `Cache-Control` header.
-If both are provided, `Cache-Control` takes precedence and is the preferred method of caching, so I'll be discussing it here.
+The server instructs the client to cache an asset with either the `Expires` or `Cache-Control` header. `Expires` provides a time-stamp computed by the server wheras the newer and preferrd `Cache-Control` allows us to be more specific.
+If both are provided, `Cache-Control` takes precedence and is the preferred method of cache instruction, so I'll mostly be discussing it here.
 The `Cache-Control` header can take many different values (directives) explaining how an asset should be cached but I'm going to cover three that should cover all of your needs.

 ** Disclaimer: just because the server instructs a client to cache some asset does not guarantee it will be cached.
 Clients have the right to ignore cache headers and/or drop things from the cache.